Reporting RSUs in H&R Block software

 Email us

-Your already includes the income, so the sale is about price change after .
+wages already include income — the sale is about price movement after .

-• Each sale's reported basis on the .
+• Each sale's reported basis on vs your records.

 Common mistake